Iqrakhan30/Fake-News-Detection/README.md

 # Fake-News-Detection
 The Feedback Application is a responsive web-based platform that allows users to share feedback, rate services, and submit suggestions.
 Built using HTML, Tailwind CSS, and JavaScript, it offers an interactive and real-time experience.
 It highlights key front-end concepts like form handling, DOM manipulation, and responsive design.

-# Feedback Application
+## Feedback Application

-# Project Overview
+## Project Overview
 The **Feedback Application** is a responsive and interactive web-based platform designed to collect and display user feedback effectively.
-It allows users to rate services, submit comments and categorize their feedback as General, Bug Report, Feature Request, or Suggestion
+It allows users to rate services, submit comments and categorize their feedback as General, Bug Report, Feature Request, or Suggestion.

 This project is built using **HTML**, **Tailwind CSS**, and **JavaScript**, showcasing modern front-end development practices such as dynamic DOM manipulation, responsive design, and event-driven interactivity.

 ---

-# Features
+## Features

 - **Interactive Star Rating System**
   Users can select a rating between 1–5 stars with hover and click effects.